7 Tips to Ensure Protection from Coronavirus and Other Diseases

 Important Tool: A Portable Security Booth

-Having a security guard booth located near ground entrances can be paramount in this effort, as the booth gives guards a place to stand, it can help them maintain a distance from potentially infected individuals, and it is an obvious place for people to stop and request entrance to the grounds.
+Having a security guard booth located near ground entrances can be paramount in this effort, as a security shack gives guards a place to stand, and it can help them maintain a distance from potentially infected individuals.
+A portable guard shack for sale is also an obvious place for people to stop and request entrance to the grounds.

-Also, it can be used as a checkpoint to screen visitors prior to entering a location.
+Also, security shacks can be used as a checkpoint to screen visitors prior to entering a location.

-For example, some hospitals in the throw of an epidemic will erect a small tent at the main entrance where all visitors need to be screened prior to entering the building.
+For example, some hospitals in the throw of an epidemic will erect a small tent or Covid booth at the main entrance where all visitors need to be screened prior to entering the building.